cryptoapi-project/cryptoapi-js/docs/api/UTXO.md

 # Utxo API cryptoapi-lib

 This library provides utxo api methods to work with CryptoAPI.
-List supported utxo coins: btc, bch.
+List supported utxo coins: btc, bch, ltc.
 All supported utxo coins can work with next api methods.
 Below are examples with btc.

 ## Configure API